jbanyer/rpdemo/README.md

  * a simple REST API is provided to manage poll items (add, delete, show items)
  * data logger is configured using JSON

+It is intended for use on a Raspberry Pi but should run on any Linux platform.

 ## usage